Russian verb aspects

 In Russian, there are only three verb tenses: present, past and future.
 How do Russians make it with so little?
 Thanks to the verb aspects: Perfective and Imperfective one.

-In general, the Imperfective aspect describes the actions that are taking place at the moment of speaking, actions with no indication of the start and the end, and actions that haven’t finished yet or repeat.
+In general, the Imperfective aspect describes the actions that are taking place at the moment of speaking or during some other action, actions with no indication of the start and the end, and actions that haven’t finished yet or repeat.
+It is also used with negative pronouns such as никто, никогда, ничем etc.

 The Perfective aspect is used to talk about the actions that happened or were supposed to happen once, actions that have finished with success.
 The Perfective aspect, due to the fact that it implies a finished action, does not have a Present tense form.